AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

    - Comment acknowledges: "redundant check, but safe"

 2. ⚠️ **Multi-Tenancy Performance:** Same OR + EXISTS pattern as sp_SemanticSearch
-   - Should use UNION for better query plans
+   - MUST use UNION for better query plans
    - Affects both Phase 1 and Phase 2

 3. ⚠️ **Duplicate VECTOR_DISTANCE:** Computed in SELECT and ORDER BY
-   - Could use CTE or CROSS APPLY to compute once
+   - MUST use CTE or CROSS APPLY to compute once

 **LOW:**
 4. ⚠️ **PRINT Statements:** Debug output with PRINT
-   - Should use @Debug parameter or remove
+   - MUST use @Debug parameter or remove
    - Not user-facing output

 5. ⚠️ **No Validation:** Doesn't validate @spatial_candidates > @final_top_k
-   - Should enforce @spatial_candidates >= @final_top_k
+   - MUST enforce @spatial_candidates >= @final_top_k
    - Otherwise Phase 2 will return fewer results than requested

 6. ⚠️ **SRID Hardcoded:** Default @srid = 0
-   - Should match AtomEmbedding.SpatialKey SRID
+   - MUST match AtomEmbedding.SpatialKey SRID
    - Mismatch will cause spatial errors

 #### Strengths